Select your local site for products and services by region

 Fixed income investment options

-Investors consider fixed income for different reasons: a low-risk anchor for their portfolio, diversification from equities, inflation, or interest rate concerns, among others.
-Actively managed fixed income mutual funds can invest in bonds, notes, and other securities issued by governments and corporations in the US and almost any country in the world.
+Investors consider fixed income for different reasons: a low-risk anchor for their portfolio, diversification from equities, inflation, or interest-rate concerns, among others.
+Actively managed fixed-income mutual funds can invest in bonds, notes, and other securities issued by governments and corporations in the US and almost any country in the world.
 For example:

 • US government bonds are considered the highest quality and safest, as the US has never defaulted on its debt.
-Sovereign debt of other countries, such as emerging markets, may be riskier, depending upon the country’s economic or political stability.
+Sovereign debt of other countries, such as emerging markets, may be riskier, depending on the country’s economic or political stability.

-• Corporate bonds, ranging from investment grade to high yield, are typically seen as somewhat riskier than US government bonds, and may have higher interest rates to compensate for the additional risk.
+• Corporate bonds, ranging from investment grade to high yield, are typically seen as somewhat riskier than US government bonds and may have higher interest rates to compensate for the additional risk.

 • Bank loans are debt issued to a company by a bank or similar financial institution and repackaged for sale to investors.
-As bank loans are typically secured by the issuer’s assets and rank senior to the company’s other debt, they are considered less risky than other fixed income bonds.
-They sometimes offer a floating rate feature, where the adjusting rate can be helpful in a rising interest rate environment.
+As bank loans are typically secured by the issuer’s assets and rank senior to the company’s other debt, they are considered less risky than other fixed-income bonds.
+They sometimes offer a floating rate feature, where the adjusting rate can be helpful in a rising interest-rate environment.

 Choosing the right bond fund

-A fund’s specific investments can vary widely, based on the fund’s investment style, risk/return objectives, benchmark, and other factors.
-As a result, some fixed income funds may tend to be more stable, while others have greater potential for price fluctuations and growth.
+A fund’s specific investments can vary widely based on the fund’s investment style, risk/return objectives, benchmark, and other factors.
+As a result, some fixed-income funds may tend to be more stable, while others have greater potential for price fluctuations and growth.

 All investing involves risk, including the risk of loss.
 Investment risk exists with equity, fixed income, and alternative investments.
 There is no assurance that any investment will meet its performance objectives or that losses will be avoided.